Forethought-Technologies/solve-android/README.md

    }
    ```

-1. Don't forget to remove the listener on the onDestory of your Activity/Fragment to prevent memory leaks.
+3. Don't forget to remove the listener on the `onDestory` of the `Activity/Fragment` to prevent memory leaks.
    ```java
    // Java
    @Override